Myanmar: Agriculture

 The major agricultural product is rice, which covers about 60% of the country's total cultivated land area.
 Rice accounts for 97% of total food grain production by weight.
-Through collaboration with the International Rice Research Institute 52 modern rice varieties were released in the country between 1966 and 1997, helping increase national rice production to 14 million tons in 1987 and to 19 million tons in 1996.
-By 1988, modern varieties were planted on half of the country's ricelands, including 98 per cent of the irrigated areas.
+Through collaboration with the International Rice Research Institute, 52 modern rice varieties were released in the country between 1966 and 1997, helping increase national rice production to 14 million tons in 1987 and to 19 million tons in 1996.
+By 1988, modern varieties were planted on half of the country's ricelands, including 98 percent of the irrigated areas.
 In 2008 rice production was estimated at 50 million tons.

 Extractive industries

 Myanmar produces precious stones such as rubies, sapphires, pearls, and jade.
 Rubies are the biggest earner; 90% of the world's rubies come from the country, whose red stones are prized for their purity and hue.
 Thailand buys the majority of the country's gems.
 Myanmar's "Valley of Rubies", the mountainous Mogok area, 200 km north of Mandalay, is noted for its rare pigeon's blood rubies and blue sapphires.

 Many U.S. and European jewellery companies, including Bulgari, Tiffany and Cartier, refuse to import these stones based on reports of deplorable working conditions in the mines.
 Human Rights Watch has encouraged a complete ban on the purchase of Burmese gems based on these reports and because nearly all profits go to the ruling junta, as the majority of mining activity in the country is government-run.
 The government of Myanmar controls the gem trade by direct ownership or by joint ventures with private owners of mines.

 Rare-earth elements are also a significant export, as Myanmar supplies around 10% of the world's rare earths.
 Conflict in Kachin State has threatened the operations of its mines as of February 2021.

 Other industries include agricultural goods, textiles, wood products, construction materials, gems, metals, oil and natural gas.
 Myanmar Engineering Society has identified at least 39 locations capable of geothermal power production and some of these hydrothermal reservoirs lie quite close to Yangon which is a significant underutilised resource for electrical production.